davidw38/NFC-Music-Handoff/README.md

 - Execute the following command: `# python getDevices.py`
 - The script will output a json object that contains the devices that are connected to the user you selected in the config.txt
-- You have to look for the name of your Amazon Echo to get its id
+- You should be able to find the name of your Echo pretty easily
-- Add the obtained ID in config.txt under `Device: ""`

 Example:
 The name of my Echo Dot is "Davids Echo Dot"